recurly/recurly-client-dotnet/README.md

 For more information about getting started with git, please check out the [Github Guide for Windows](http://github.com/guides/using-git-and-github-for-the-windows-for-newbies).

+## Getting Started

+First [download the latest release](https://github.com/recurly/recurly-client-net/releases).
+Then either add the `Recurly.dll` or add the Recurly project from the [Library](https://github.com/recurly/recurly-client-net/tree/v2/Library) folder to your solution and reference it in the projects that will make calls to the Recurly service.

 ## Configuration

 Specify your [API Key, site subdomain, private key](https://app.recurly.com/go/developer/api_access), and (optionally) page size setting in your `app.config` or `web.config` file: